 B.A., Wesleyan University; M.Sc., London School of Economics and Political Science; Ph.D., Harvard University

 My research is in applied microeconomics, focusing on economic history, public economics, and urban and real estate economics.
-Much of my work has explored the effects of government intervention in housing and mortgage markets in the mid-20th century.
+My work has explored the effects of government intervention in housing and mortgage markets as well as the effects of government old age support.
 At Wellesley, I teach Principles of Microeconomics, Intermediate Microeconomic Analysis, and Advanced Econometrics.